christianalfoni/C/README.md

 - Debugging is easy as all your "classes" will be named and reflect their definition
 - Note that constructors only take one argument, which is options.
 This is by design, constructors should only handle objects as values are better defined in an object than passing them directly to the constructor.
 If not options are passed, it will be an empty object, no need to *options = options || {}*
 - Dynamically name your constructors
+- Use init methods to run code when instantiating

 # Why build it?
 I have been uneasy with the idea of inheritance in JavaScript, it has some issues.
 I was initially a fan of how Backbone handles inheritance, though it also misses some pieces.
 F.ex. all complex objects defined are shared between instances, you have no private variables when defining your object etc.